Light of the Fearless

-Light of the Fearless is the fifth studio album by British electronic dance music group Hybrid, released on 27 July 2018 by Distinctive Records.
+Light of the Fearless is the fifth studio album by British electronica group Hybrid, released on 27 July 2018 by Distinctive Records.
 It is Hybrid's first album without keyboardist Chris Healings, following his departure from the band in 2015.

 Its lead single, "Light Up", was released on 13 July 2018 alongside remixes from Loadstar and Matt Lange.

 The second single from the album, "Hold Your Breath", was released on 21 February 2019, accompanied by a short film which stars Altered Carbons James Purefoy and band members Mike and Charlotte.